 For years, similar variables have been at work in Iraq – with the potential to bring about the same results – a rapid social and political disintegration.

 4) Tribal and Ethnic Divisions.
-Montagnard soldiers were a vital component of South Vietnams defence of the Central Highlands.
+Montagnard soldiers were a vital component of South Vietnams defense of the Central Highlands.
 However, the South Vietnamese considered the Montagnards an inferior people and treated them with disdain.
 Following the American withdrawal, relations deteriorated between the South Vietnamese and the Montagnards.
-By 1975, tensions between the two peoples had reached such a low point that large numbers of Montagnard soldiers refused to fight for the Saigon regime, which contributed to the loss of the Central Highlands and the subsequent South Vietnamese rout.
+By 1975, tensions between the two peoples had reached such a low point that large numbers of Montagnard soldiers refused to fight for the Saigon regime, which contributed to the rapid loss of the Central Highlands and the subsequent South Vietnamese rout.

 5) A Determined and Feared Enemy Occupied Vast Stretches of Territory.
 At the beginning of 1975, the Vietcong and North Vietnamese controlled large chunks of South Vietnamese territory, especially in the northern provinces, Central Highlands, and in the foothills next to the coastal plain.
 The persistent presence of a powerful enemy within South Vietnam, and the inability of the Government to eject that enemy, contributed to a widespread public loss of faith in both the South Vietnamese Army and the Thieu regime.
 As a result, the South Vietnamese people felt a sense of hopelessness in South Vietnam’s future prospects even before the start of the Communist’s 1975 offensive.
-Then, once the offensive kicked-off, that hopelessness fed the panic which led to the rout.
+Then, once the offensive kicked-off, that hopelessness fed the panic that led to the rout.

 6) Internal Opposition.
 By late 1974, a number of different political groups within South Vietnam began to openly challenge President Thieu’s authority.
 Consequently, Thieu suffered a crisis of legitimacy just as the North Vietnamese and Vietcong intensified their military operations against his regime.
 Faced with widespread internal opposition to his rule, including from those who had once been his most loyal followers, Thieu failed to rally the public to meet the Communist threat.